Founder, Director, Program Facilitator

 Laura Counselman is a native of Mobile, Alabama.
 She grew up with woods for a back yard and a natural creek down the road.
 Laura loves the outdoors, and cherishes family hikes and gardening together.
 Laura discovered she enjoyed working with children when she began helping with storytime at her school’s library.
 As an adult Laura worked in the youth services department of a public library were she developed a special program for tweens.
 Since the birth of her child she has decided to spend those precious, early years exploring with her little one.
 After a month long cross country camping trip with a two year old, she feels prepared for anything.

-Sarah Bogdanovich, LMSW
+Sarah Bogdanovich, LICSW

 Staff Development & Team Building Facilitator

 Sarah was raised on the shores of Mobile Bay, where she learned to throw a cast net and catch bluegill on white bread.
 After spending two decades away from the area as a military spouse, Sarah is happy to share the wonders of south Alabama with her family and yours.
 Sarah enjoys leading camps, field trips, and workshops that inspire participants to engage more fully in their environment.
-She is also a licensed master social worker, focused on helping families build stronger relationships with each other and the natural world.
+She is a licensed clinical social worker, focused on helping families build stronger relationships with each other and the natural world.

 Jennifer spent every afternoon in the creeks, forests and mountains of South Carolina as a young child, only willing to come in after dark.
 At 10, she moved to Louisiana, where she was instantly smitten by the Spanish Moss and various swamps.
 She moved to Alabama in 2005, where she fell in love with kayaking, exploring and learning about the vast number of local waterways.
 This curiosity motivated her to leave her job in marketing and go back to school for Archaeology.
 She now has a B.A. in Anthropology and a minor in Fine Arts from the University of South Alabama, where she worked with children for over 5 years in the USA Archaeology Museum.
 This is where she found her passion for education, programming and working with children.
 When her child started at Nature Connect, she knew she wanted to be a part of it.
 On the weekends, she can be found traveling, camping, attending ArtWalks, photographing, singing in a band or exploring with her friends, husband and daughter.